 There may be some risk or discomfort from your participation in this research.
 For information about risks or discomforts associated with fMRI scanning, see Section 5 of the fMRI consent document.

 In addition, data breaches may result in the disclosure of data.
-However, we will not collect or store personal identifiers such as your name or age.
-Additionally, research data collected from you will be anonymized after collection and stored on an encrypted volume.
+We will ask to audio record your answers to a post-questionnaire, but we will not collect other personally identifying information like your name.
+Additionally, research data collected from you will be de-identified after collection and stored on an encrypted volume.

 Compensation for Participation